How Long Do the Effects of Marijuana Last?

 In comparison to smoked cannabis, ingested cannabis lasts longer and feels more intense.
 This is true whether you take a THC capsule, eat a gummy, or use a tincture.

-With oral marijuana products, you can expect intoxicating effects to kick in after around 30 minutes to two hours and last approximately 4 to 8 hours.
+With medical marijuana edible products, you can expect intoxicating effects to kick in after around 30 minutes to two hours and last approximately 4 to 8 hours.
 Typically, the high will feel the most intense for the first two hours and mellow after that.
+Because the effects of oral marijuana products are stronger, it's important to get the proper dosage when taking edibles to ensure you have a positive experience.

 Why are edibles so strong and long-lasting?
 It’s because the THC within is converted into an even more powerful THC-derivative.
 And if you accidentally consume too much, you can feel the after-effects for a full day (but rest assured, these after-effects tend to be pretty minimal).